alpaka-san/stock_price_prediction/README.md

-# stock price prediction using LSTM based Deep Learning Model
+# Stock Price Prediction using LSTM based Deep Learning Model
 ## Getting Started
 First of all, please install Docker in your local machine.
 Then, please run `make build`.